 - The Mirror Shows Your True Self: Danny realizes that he is his own True Enemy after looking through a mirror and seeing himself as an adult.
 He vanquishes his adult self with the True Sword.

 - The Movie: Averted.
 There was an attempt to make an animated film, but, after being stuck in Development Hell for 2 years, Lukyanenko announced on his blog that "the patient is more dead than alive".

 - Ordinary High-School Student: Danny

-- Symbiote, The: The Wingers actually feel their wings as parts of themselves.
+- The Symbiote: The Wingers actually feel their wings as parts of themselves.

-- Screwed By The Publisher: The publisher refused to print this book, forcing the author to wait four years until his contract with them expired.
+- Screwed by the Network: The publisher refused to print this book, forcing the author to wait four years until his contract with them expired.